The ugly breakup between Ernest Jacquet and Summit Partners is finally complete. All it took was five years and $20 million.

 At first, it seemed that the two firms would get along fine because they didn’t figure to compete against one another.
 Summit was still viewed as a middle-to-large market buyout shop, while Jacquet was looking at smaller companies that had a few warts.

 Equally important, Jacquet still had legal ties to Summit stemming from his original partnership agreement, which mandated that he would have to tell Summit if Parthenon was planning to invest in any deals that were already active within the Summit database, related to Summit portfolio companies or met some other specified criteria.

-The two firms also tried to arrange a more informal deal-sharing and co-investment plan that involved Summit’s telemarketing efforts, according to a May 20, 1998, press release announcing Parthenon’s formation.
-By the time Parthenon closed its $257 million debut fund in 1999, however, a Summit spokesperson told Buyouts that the prospective arrangement had become “unworkable” and it ultimately was not consummated.
+The two firms also tried to arrange a more informal deal sharing and co-investment arrangement that involved Summit’s telemarketing efforts, according to a May 20, 1998 press release announcing Parthenon’s formation.
+By the time Parthenon closed its $257 million debut fund in 1999, however, a Summit spokesperson told Buyouts (a sister publication to PE Week) that the prospective arrangement had become “unworkable” and it ultimately was not consummated.

 In early 2000, however, Parthenon acquired a public maintenance repair and operating supplies company named Wilmar Industries Inc., with the intentions of taking it private.
 Wilmar was an old Summit Partners investment, and Summit felt that Parthenon’s acquisition violated Jacquet’s original partnership agreement (even though Summit was divested of the company).